MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 [!INCLUDE[d365fin_dev_blog](includes/d365fin_dev_blog.md)]

 # Debugging
 The process of finding and correcting errors is called *debugging*.
-With Visual Studio Code and the AL Language extension you get an integrated debugger to help you inspect your code to verify that your application can run as expected.
+With Visual Studio Code and the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] you get an integrated debugger to help you inspect your code to verify that your application can run as expected.
 You start a debugging session by pressing F5.

 > [!TIP]
 > For more information about Debugging in Visual Studio Code, see [Debugging](https://code.visualstudio.com/docs/editor/debugging).